srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ```
 docker run -it grayc
 ```
 Then you need to run all the experiments as user42 (just a random user name we picked for this artifact!).
-Just in case, run:
+In case you are running as root (e.g., you see the home folder that way: root@96ac044ddeef:/home/user42/), please run this command within the docker image:
 ```
 su - user42
 ```
+(do not run it if you are already user42, e.g. you see the home folder that way: user42@96ac044ddeef:~/).

 If you do not wish to use a docker image, we discuss in the next section how to install it from source GrayC.
 We recommend using our docker image since we are testing mature C compilers (i.e. the instrumented code is 50 GB).